softchris/azure-book/deployment/deploy-a-container.md

 We can use the `docker build` command to build an image.
 The exact command we will need to use is:
-> docker build ./aci-helloworld -t aci-tutorial-app
+> docker build ./aci-helloworld -t aci-tutorial-app The above command looks for the Dockerfile in the directory `/aci-helloworld` and creates an image called `aci-tutorial-app`

+We can see our created image if we run the following command:

+> docker images